 Over the years the infrastructure and services consumed by the Gluster.org community have grown organically.
-There have been instances of design and planning but the growth has mostly been ad-hoc and need based.
+There have been instances of design and planning but the growth has mostly been ad-hoc and need-based.

-Central to the plan of revitalizing the Gluster.org community is the ability to provide well maintained infrastructure services with predictable uptimes and resilience.
+Central to the plan of revitalizing the Gluster.org community is the ability to provide well-maintained infrastructure services with predictable uptimes and resilience.
 We're migrating the existing services into the Community Cage.
-The implied objective is that the transition would open up ways and means of the formation a loose coalition among Infrastructure Administrators who provide expertise and guidance to the community projects within the OSAS team.
+The implied objective is that the transition would open up ways and means of the formation of a loose coalition among Infrastructure Administrators who provide expertise and guidance to the community projects within the OSAS team.

 The guiding principle for the assessment has been the need to migrate services to "Software-as-a-Service" models and providers wherever applicable and deemed fit.
 To illustrate this specific directive - the documentation/docs aspect of Gluster.org has been continuously migrating artifacts to readthedocs.org while focusing on simple integration with the website.
 The website itself has been put within the Gluster.org Github.com account to enable ease of maintenance and sustainability.

 For more details look at the full Tools List.